 Similarly, without the exemption, sewerage companies would face large liabilities for sewer flooding which would lead to substantial increases in customers’ bills.
 For a sewerage company to be held liable, it has to be proven that it has been negligent i.e. we have done something, or failed to do something, which resulted in the flooding.

 You are strongly advised to take out insurance cover for any damage caused by sewer flooding to your property.

-In certain circumstances we may be required to pay compensation to customers for sewer flooding and you can find this information in Guaranteed Standard Services section.
+In certain circumstances we may be required to pay compensation to customers for sewer flooding and you can find this information in our Guaranteed Service Standards.

 Your toilets, sinks, showers, washing machines, dishwashers and baths all empty into waste pipes flowing into the sewers.
 Blockages in your pipes can prevent waste leaving your property and cause bad smells.
 Blockages can also make it difficult for baths and showers to drain, and if this wastewater is unable to drain away, it can come back flooding your home.

 There can be a number of reasons why a sewer floods, including as a result of blockages, collapses or even vandalism.
 Sewer blockages can be caused by customers disposing of unsuitable items down their drains.

 Avoid flushing the following items down your drains:

 - FAT (food, oil and grease solidify as they cool and thus block pipes and sewers)